geekymoose/dotfiles/README.md

 ## Features

+- Console
+    - Alacritty
+    - Terminator (but I mostly use urxvt)
+    - Urxvt
+    - Zsh
     - Bash (but I mostly use zsh)
+    - X11
+- Programming
+    - Vscode
+    - Neovim
     - Git
+    - Pip
+- WM
     - i3
+    - GTK
     - Mime
-- Neovim
     - Picom
-- Pip
     - Ranger
-- Terminator (but I mostly use urxvt)
-- urxvt
-- Vscode
-- X11
-- Zsh

 ## Sync

 I use GNU Stow to synchronize the settings.
 Each package in `src` is organized the same way it lives on the local computer.
-(I also saw other interesting techniques with git config. see link).
+(I saw other interesting techniques with git config. see link).

 ```bash
 # Apply all symlinks